-Police arrested four Israelis with French citizenship and are investigating them for importing and selling drugs, conspiracy to commit a crime, and attempted murder, a spokesperson said on Sunday after details of the case were permitted for publication.
+Police arrested four Israelis with French citizenship and are investigating them for importing and selling drugs, conspiracy to commit a crime and attempted murder, spokeswoman Luba Samri says.

-After receiving a tip about the drug ring, the investigators opened a case in November, Luba Samri said.
+After receiving a tip about the drug ring, the police opened their case in November, the police say.

-The four charged in the crime are Emanuel Amueyel, Dan Ben-Tulila and Sarah Ben-Abu, as well as Jerusalem resident Yossi Gabbai.
+The four charged in the crime are Emanuel Amueyel, Dan Ben-Tulila and Sarah Ben-Abu, as well as Jerusalem resident Yossi Gabbai, a.

-However, a quarrel over money between Amueyel and Ben-Tulila became exacerbated when Amueyel discovered that there may be a romantic relationship blossoming between his ex-girlfriend — a former drug mule — and Ben-Tulila.
+However, when Amueyel discovered that there may be a romantic relationship blossoming between his ex-girlfriend — a former drug mule — and his partner Ben-Tulila, Amueyel decided to kill Ben-Tulila, police say.

 Amueyel then traveled to Israel, presumably in order to murder his partner, but was captured by police in Tel Aviv in November.
 A few days later, police also picked up Ben-Tulila, Ben-Abu and Gabbai.